 The next type error that produced by the learner was phonological error.
-English programs and teachers do not give pronunciation a priority in their curricula and classroom activities although students often view pronunciation as a priority in their learning activities (A. Brown, 1992; Willing, 1978; Fraser, 2000; Yates, 2001).
+English programs and teachers do not prioritize pronunciation in their curricula and classroom activities, despite the fact that pronunciation is frequently a priority for students' learning activities (A. Brown, 1992; Willing, 1978; Fraser, 2000; Yates, 2001).
 This frequently leads the learners commit error during their language learning.
-Research on second language (L2) acquisition has shown that adult learners have difficulties in mastering L2 sound patterns with the ability of a native speaker (Birdsong & Molis, 2001).
+According to study conducted on SLA, adult learners experience challenges acquiring L2 sound patterns at the level of a native speaker (Birdsong & Molis, 2001).
 In this study, learners mostly mispronounced certain consonant sound error.
 The following excerpt show the errors committed by learner 1 and 2.

-L2: No. Actually, my parents ee mem .. membiarkan kami to choose what we want, and they know I love /lef/ fashion.
+L2 : No. Actually, my parents ee mem .. membiarkan kami to choose what we want, and they know I love /lef/ fashion.